biot-med/terraform-sample/README.md

 ### Module: `provider.tf`

-Each module contains its own `provider.tf` file where the **BIOT provider** is defined.
+Each module contains its own `provider.tf` file where the **BioT provider** is defined.

-This ensures that the module is properly connected to the BIOT API using the provider configuration passed from the environment’s main Terraform configuration.
+This ensures that the module is properly connected to the BioT API using the provider configuration passed from the environment’s main Terraform configuration.

-By defining the provider inside each module, we keep modules self-contained and able to interact with the BIOT service independently.
+By defining the provider inside each module, we keep modules self-contained and able to interact with the BioT service independently.

 ---